Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove Natura Heatscar Spiders, which were inadvertently reintroduced during an update.
 - Fix crashes due to files in the `cache` folder not being invalidated (GroovyScript).
+- Fix LightningCraft conversion recipes failing for some lightning generation.

 ## Balance Adjustments: